Code of Practice – section 2

 2.1 Professional roles

-2.1.1 'members' This term includes all Advanced Professional Members, Professional Members, Intermediate Members, Entry-Level Members, Retired Members and Corporate Subscribers of the Institute, but excludes Friends of the Institute.
+2.1.1 'members' This term includes all Advanced Professional Members, Professional Members, Intermediate Members, Entry-Level Members, Retired Members and Corporate Members of the Institute, but excludes Friends of the Institute.

 2.1.2 'supplier' This term includes any member of the Institute, or other editor or proofreader, who may be contracted as a supplier of editorial services.